peterhinch/micropython-vs1053/temp/ADAFRUIT.md

 # Timing

 Timing and SPI bus rate are crucial.
-An asynchronous solution is at an inherent disadvantage owing to scheduling overheads: you may well achieve better results with a synchronous design.
-But be aware that mine does not deliver acceptable audio on ESPx platforms.
+An asynchronous solution is at an inherent disadvantage owing to scheduling overheads: you may prefer the synchronous design.
+The asynchronous version does not deliver acceptable audio on ESPx platforms, whereas the synchronous version does.

 # Baudrate and clock rate